How to Perform a Self-Skin Check

 Border

-Typically a non-cancerous mole will have smooth, even borders.
-Melanoma lesions usually have irregular boarders that are difficult to define.
+Typically, a non-cancerous mole will have smooth, even borders.
+Melanoma lesions usually have irregular borders that are difficult to define.

 Color

 A non-cancerous mole is commonly a single shade of brown or tan.
-If there is a presence of more than one color, or uneven distribution of color this can be a warning sign of melanoma.
-Melanoma can occur in a variety of colors including brown, black, red, blue, or purple.
+The presence of more than one color or uneven distribution of color can be a warning sign of melanoma.
+Melanoma can occur in various colors, including brown, black, red, blue, or purple.
 These spots can be flat or raised and can bleed easily.
-Non-melanoma skin cancer, also known as basal and squamous cell carcinoma, typically appear as small, pearly, or pale bumps or as dark red patches that can be raised, flat or scaly in texture.
+Non-melanoma skin cancer, also known as basal and squamous cell carcinoma, typically appears as small, pearly, or pale bumps or as dark red patches that can be raised, flat or scaly in texture.

 Diameter